Agent Update

 SiteRM-Agent Upgrade (Docker/Podman)

-cd agent/docker/ && ./restart-new-image.sh -i latest.
+cd agent/docker/ && ./restart-new-image.sh -i latest

 SiteRM-Agent Installation (Kubernetes cluster with Helm)